TEALSK12/teals-minecraft/README.md

     > git tag -a vX.Y.Z
     ```

-    This will create the tag `v1.2.3` at the current HEAD commit.
+    This will create the tag `vX.Y.Z` at the current HEAD commit.
 In the editor, add all of the
     relevant changelog items from `CHANGELOG.md`.
 When done, push the new release tag up to GitHub:

     ```cmd